BioB3/final_project/README.md

 # Missing features and outstanding bugs
   - If user input break line when the program read input, the program will loop to eternity.
   - Creating project doesn't automatically rejects request to be member
+  - All function that is not finished or not done will lead to either error or eternal loop.
   - *View request to evaluate project* does not correctly print the requests
   - *View requests to evaluate project* suppose to lead to responding the request by selecting one of the request then update the evaluate_request with the inputted response and comment
   - *View Status of evaluation requests sent* is planned to show all of the requests to be evaluater that the advisor(user) sent